 - Direct System

 - In-direct System (pre-heat system)

 The only two systems that you get.
-As can see in below diagrams, it explains how a direct solar geyser system (on left side) works and how a in-direct solar geyser system (below) works.
+As can see in below diagrams, it explains how a direct solar geyser system (on left side) works and how a in-direct solar geyser system (below right) works.